 Dock to Dish

 If you see a restaurant in the tropics serving “fresh” salmon or blueberry pancakes, you’re right to be suspicious.
-In Central America especially, you’re encouraged to ask for local specialties with local origins.
-The Cayuga Collection goes a step further with its Dock to Dish programs by connecting you with the fishermen who bring in the catch of the day.
-In this way, local farmers and fishermen can live sustainably, while you enjoy gourmet meals in between rainforest adventures.
+In Central America especially, ask for local specialties with local origins.
+The Cayuga Collection goes a step further with its Dock to Dish programs by creating a connection between guests and fishermen.
+In this way, local farmers and fishermen live sustainably, while you enjoy gourmet meals from farm-to-table.

 Conservation at its Core